fikrikhoironn/15-puzzle-solver/README.md

 > Menggunakan algoritma branch and bound

 ## Introduction
-This was a small project created in order to fulfill the requirements of IF2211 Algorithm Strategy course in Institut Teknologi Bandung (ITB) Academic Year of 2019/2020.
-This project was created using Python and some of its built-in library.
 Program ini dibuat untuk memenuhi tugas kecil IF2211 Strategi Algoritma Institut Teknologi Bandung 2022/2023.
 Program ini dibuat dengan Python.

 ## Prerequisites